CaroTUM/Marketforecasting_Python/README.md

 # Notebooks for model testing

-The notebooks folder contains the code for the six models tested: Random Forest, Ridge, MLP, XGBoost, LassoRegression, and LightGBM. because the light gbm has been particularly well tested and improved, the code is distributed across three notebooks:
+The notebooks folder contains the code for the six models tested: Random Forest, Ridge, MLP, XGBoost, LassoRegression, and LightGBM. because the light gbm has been particularly well tested and improved, the code is distributed across three notebooks: LightGBM.ipynb for the baseline model, LightGBM_shap.ipynb for a SHAP analysis and related optimizations and LightGBM_optimization.ipynb for further optimizations, i.e. the Bayesian Optimization.